frederick0291/tesstrain-windows-gui/README.md

 ## Choose model name

-Tesstrain GUI will ask you for name for your model.
+Tesstrain GUI will ask you for a name for your model.
 By convention, Tesseract stack models including language-specific resources use (lowercase) three-letter codes defined in [ISO 639](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) with additional information separated by underscore.
 E.g., `chi_tra_vert` for **tra**ditional